QuirkyApprentice/pythonprogramming.net/README.md

-In this repository I create my adaptations of pythonprogramming.net tutorial
+In this repository I create my adaptations of pythonprogramming.net tutorials